-When you insert a new image, or select one already present in the document, the Picture toolbar appears.
-This toolbar can be either floating or docked.
-Figure 234 shows what it looks like when it is floating.
-Two other toolbars can be opened from this one: the Graphic Filter toolbar, which can be torn off and placed elsewhere on the window; and the Color toolbar, which opens as a separate floating toolbar.
+When you insert a new image or select one already present in the document, the Picture toolbar appears.
+This toolbar can be either floating or docked. shows what the Picture toolbar looks like when it is floating.
+Two other toolbars can be opened from this one: the Graphic Filter toolbar, which can be torn off and placed elsewhere on the window and the Color toolbar, which opens as a separate floating toolbar.